Shortcuts

 • NISB — a larger, anisotropic neuron-segmentation benchmark evaluated with the NERL skeleton metric.
 Reproduction targets in tutorials/neuron_nisb/ mirror the upstream BANIS pipeline.

-This tutorial reproduces the DeepEM-style neuron segmentation result on the SNEMI3D challenge dataset using tutorials/neuron_snemi/neuron_snemi.yaml.
-It is a modernization of the affinity-learning recipe from Lee et al. 2017, with current optimization and stability tricks but the same short-range affinity target and waterz-based agglomeration.
+This tutorial reproduces a DeepEM-style neuron segmentation result on the SNEMI3D challenge dataset using tutorials/neuron_snemi/neuron_snemi.yaml.
+It is a modernization of the affinity-learning recipe from Lee et al. 2017 — same short-range affinity target and waterz-based agglomeration, but a MedNeXt backbone and current optimization and stability tricks.

 References: